anartovich/streams-open-docs/content/en/docs/_index.md

 All contributions are first published on Axway Open Documentation, and shortly after on the Axway Documentation Portal, so that the latest documentation is always available on both websites.

-## AMPLIFY Streams documentation
+## Axway Streams documentation

-This website contains the documentation set for AMPLIFY Streams.
+This website contains the documentation set for Streams.

-Browse all documentation for AMPLIFY Streams under the top-level [AMPLIFY Streams](/docs/streams/) item in the left navigation menu.
+Browse all documentation for Streams under the top-level [Streams](/docs/streams/) item in the left navigation menu.